ADGEfficiency/adgefficiency.github.io/_posts/2018-01-11-four-inconvenient-truths-clean-energy-transition.md

 Smil notes that energy transitions require a "specific sequence of scientific advances, technical innovations and organizational actions" combined with "economic, political and strategic circumstances”.

-When we have specific requirements about where our energy system needs to go, getting what we want requires getting things right all across the board.  **The dependence on doing the right things in the right order means progress is not guaranteed**.
+**The dependence on doing the right things in the right order means progress is not guaranteed**.
+Variance in causes in conditions combined with path dependency creates different energy systems all around the world.
 Coal dominated China, nuclear powered France and hydro blessed New Zealand show that energy systems are not homogeneous.

-The inevitability of technological progress in the economics of wind & solar is sometimes confused with the inevitability deploying wind & solar.
-The reality is that even as clean technology improves, there is no guarantee that our energy system will move the way our planet needs it too.
+Don't confuse the inevitability of technological progress in the economics of wind & solar with the inevitability of high wind & solar penetrations.

 For example, without the correct alignment of incentives through rate structures even cheap batteries won’t have an impact.
 We cannot only rely on the cost of technology reducing.
 The path this energy transition takes depends on more than cheap solar panels and wind turbines.